camerondm9/ece4600capstone/Simulation/readme.md

 - Python 3
 - Numpy
 - Matplotlib
+- Pathos multiprocessing library

-First install Python 3, then run the command `pip install numpy matplotlib` to install the other libraries.
+First install Python 3, then run the command `pip install numpy matplotlib pathos` to install the other libraries.